SumoLogic/sumologic-documentation/docs/cloud-security-analytics/data-lake.md

 #### Step 2: Choose Sumo Logic as your data lake solution

 Sumo Logic manages vast amounts of data efficiently and adheres to compliance requirements.
 Certain platforms may require saving data in cold storage, which hinders your investigation capabilities.
-Sumo Logic offers data tiering, allowing you to store data without compromising accessibility.
+Sumo Logic offers data tiering, allowing you to store data cost-effectively without compromising accessibility.

 #### Step 3: Implement data ingestion